 Likewise, KS2 and SEND/EAL information allows the Interventions Co-Ordinator and SLT Lead to determine the most meaningful interventions.
+Where interventions are grouped reading age and phonological data and texts is used to inform these groupings.

 Termly analysis then continues to take place for as long as pupils require support.
-This might be through 1-1 interventions, guided reading, phonics intervention or resources and led by the Interventions Co-Ordinator, LRC Manager and teaching assistants.
+This might be through 1-1 interventions, guided reading, phonics intervention, or resources and led by the Interventions Co-Ordinators, LRC Manager and teaching assistants.

-All Y7s are reassess for NGRT at the end of Y7 to support the measuring of reading age progress.
+All Y7s are reassessed on the NGRT at the end of Y7 to support the measuring of reading age progress.